 It’s time to clear your filing cabinets of sensitive employee data.
 Better security is one of the most significant benefits of having HR software for your organisation, and will help you be GDPR-compliant.

-Having a cloud-based solution means your employee data will be protected from physical catastrophes that could affect your office location, such as fire or flooding.
+Using cloud HR software means your employee data will be protected from physical catastrophes that could affect your office location, such as fire or flooding.
 That’s because you can access data from any location with either a computer or mobile device.
 Make sure you select HR software that’s ISO 27001-certified – such as Ciphr HR – as this will ensure you have a high level of security for your data.

 5. You’ll manage talent and performance more effectively